 Day 3: Waterfalls and beaches

-Today is another day of impressive sights along the South Coast of Iceland.
-You’ll first admire the views of the Seljalandsfoss waterfall, where you can walk behind the cascade, and the gorgeous 60-metre high Skógafoss waterfall.
+Today is another day of impressive sights along the south coast of Iceland.
+You’ll first admire the views of the Seljalandsfoss waterfall, where you can walk behind the cascade, and the gorgeous 60-metre (197 feet) high Skógafoss waterfall.

 You’ll then stop by Vík, a quaint seafront village.
 It is mostly known for its proximity to the beautiful volcanic beach of Reynisfjara.
 It is striking with its black sand and basalt columns.
 From the beach, don’t miss the arched cliff of Dyrhólaey and the Reynisdrangar sea stacks.